AdirD/nestjs-context-logger/README.md

 Our benchmarks showed a 20-40% increase compared to raw Pino, such that if Pino average is 114ms, then with ALS it's up to 136.8ms.
 This is a notable overhead, but still significantly faster than Winston or Bunyan.
 For reference, see Pino's [benchmarks](https://github.com/pinojs/pino/blob/main/docs/benchmarks.md).

 While you should consider this overhead for your own application, do remember that the logging is non-blocking, and should not impact service latency, while the benefits of having context in your logs is a game changer.
-You're right.
-Let me reorganize the FAQ to flow better, starting with potential issues, then explaining the ALS isolation mechanism, and finishing with Pino integration.

 # FAQ for nestjs-context-logger